Department of Mathematics and Computer Science

-Introduction to abstract algebraic systems.
-Groups, rings, homomorphisms and isomorphisms.
+Abstract algebraic systems: Groups, rings, homomorphisms and isomorphisms.
 Prerequisites: MATH 205.

 MATH 446.
 Probability and Statistics II.
 4 Hours.

-Multivariate probability distributions.
-Functions of random variables, moment generating functions, sampling distributions, estimation methods, properties of point estimations, linear models, somes special experimental designs.
+Multivariate probability distributions, functions of random variables, moment generating functions, sampling distributions, estimation methods, properties of point estimations, linear models, and some special experimental designs.
 Prerequisite: MATH 445.

 MATH 450.
 Real Analysis.
 4 Hours.

-Limits of functions and sequences, continuitym topology of the reals, differentiationm Riemann Integrationm convergence and uniform convergence.
+Limits of functions and sequences, continuity, topology of the reals, differentiation, Riemann Integration, convergence and uniform convergence.
 Prerequisite: MATH 205.

 MATH 460.
 Complex Analysis.
 3 Hours.

-Solution of the standard partial differential equations (Laplace's equation, transport equation, heat equation, wave equation) by separation of variables and transform methods, including eigenfunction expansions, Fourier and Laplace transform.
-Boundary value problems, orthogonality and Fourier series.
+Solve standard partial differential equations (Laplace's equation, transport equation, heat equation, wave equation) by separation of variables and transform methods, including eigenfunction expansions, Fourier, and Laplace.
+Other topics include boundary value problems, orthogonality and Fourier series.
 Prerequisite: MATH 266.

 MATH 470.
 Numerical Analysis.
 4 Hours.